MBAigner/PDFContentConverter/README.md

 * ```y1page```: Bottom y page coordinate

 Both are returned in a dictionary when using ```convert()```.
-The dataframe is stored as "content", the page characteristics as "media_boxes" and the number of pages as "page_count".
+The dataframe is stored as "content", the page characteristics as "media_boxes", the textual content as "text" and the number of pages as "page_count".

-## Future Work

-* We plan to adapt the ```PDFContentConverter``` for an additional direct parsing of PDF content into plain text using the pdfminer functionality.

 ## Acknowledgements

 * This work is built on top of the pdfminer project https://github.com/euske/pdfminer.
 * Example PDFs are obtained from the ICDAR Table Recognition Challenge 2013 https://roundtrippdf.com/en/data-extraction/pdf-table-recognition-dataset/.

+## Authors

+* Michael Benedikt Aigner
+* Florian Preis